ssokolow/rust-cli-boilerplate/README.md

   * File path exists and is readable
   * Target directory probably writable (via `access()`)
   * Filename/path contains no characters that are invalid on FAT32 thumbdrives

-* Add ready-to-run CI boilerplate, such as a `.travis.yml`
-* Check what effect 32-bit vs. 64-bit musl targeting has on UPXed file size, if any.
-* Investigate commit hooks